acl-org/ACLPUB/anthologize/README.md

     tar czhvf <conference>_anthology.tgz anthology

+**Important** Please ensure you add the "-h" flag here, which tells tar to bundle up the target of symlinks, instead of the symlinks themselves.

 ## Notes on supported formats

 If there are supplemental attachments, software or datasets, you'll need to